gaia-platform/GaiaPlatform/pre-commit.md

 As part of our move to GitHub Actions, we added various checks and balances to our CI environment.
 This effort is partially to ensure that we follow every coding guideline and do so in a way that is non-obtrusive.

-## XXX

-- cppcheck
-  - tried and rejected

 ## Pre Commit Checks

 The checks in the following section are executed using the [Pre-Commit framework](https://pre-commit.com/) and the `.pre-commit-config.yaml` file.